esirotkina/main/index.md

 Hi!

-I explore how machine learning can be applied to explain and predict political behavior at scale.
-I focus on developing advanced classification models that integrate experimentation, eye-tracking data, and deep learning techniques to help us understand how deeply rooted societal divisions influence political decisions.
-My work aims to provide a better understanding of these behaviors and improve predictive accuracy in political science.
-My primary regions of specialization are the USA and the post-Soviet space.
+In my research, I answer how machine learning can explain and predict political behavior at scale.
+My research focuses on developing advanced classification models that merge experimental data, eye-tracking, and deep learning to reveal how deeply rooted societal divisions drive political decisions.
+My work aims to deepen our understanding of these behaviors and boost predictive accuracy in political science.
+I primarily specialize in the U.S. and post-Soviet regions.

 I prefer to think that my research mainly focuses on one or several of the following fields: